Covid-Mutual-Aid/mutual-aid-wiki/lambdas/services/external-data/README.md

 ## Feedback

-Please open an issue/PR or send us an email if you spot issues or opportunities for improvements.
+Please open an issue/PR or send us an email if you spot issues or opportunities for improvement.
 We would love to hear from you!